 3. Mela CA, Liu Y. Application of convolutional neural networks towards nuclei segmentation in localization-based super-resolution fluorescence microscopy images.
 BMC Bioinformatics, 22, 325, 2021.

 Nanoscale nuclear architecture mapping (nanoNAM) is an interferometry approach that builds on the well-established principle behind Spectral-domain Optical Coherence Tomography (SD-OCT) to allow low-amplitude back-scattered light to “ride” the reference signal with shared optical path.
 These back scattered signals capture the sub-resolution nanoscale structural alterations within the cell nucleus with slowly varying refractive index without a strong interface.
 Based on our Fourier mapping approach, nanoNAM computes the Fourier phase associated with these back-scattered waves to capture, with nanoscale sensitivity, (a) depth-resolved alterations in mean optical density, and (b) depth-resolved localized heterogeneity in optical density of the cell nuclei.
 This depth-resolved capability of nanoNAM allows 3D quantification of nuclear architecture, while simultaneously avoiding the confounding effect of thickness variation.
-We apply nanoNAM together with quantitative phase imaging to explore its ability to detect subtle structural changes in refractive index in cells undergoing early-stage carcinogenesis.
+We apply nanoNAM together with high-contrast quantitative phase imaging to explore its ability to detect subtle structural changes in refractive index in cells undergoing early-stage carcinogenesis.

 1. [Uttam S*, Pham HV*], LaFace J, Leibowitz B, Yu J, Brand RE, Hartman DJ, Liu Y. Early prediction of cancer progression by depth-resolved nanoscale maps of nuclear architecture from unstained tissue specimens.
 Cancer Research, 75(22): 4718-4727, 2015.